 Because let’s be honest, it really is just that, a habit.
-The coffee at work might be below average, but it will be worth sacrificing your double shot, no foam skinny latte for when you’ve saved over $5,000 in just a couple of months.
-Buy a thermos and bring in your brew or save buying one for days that you really need a caffeine boost (we admit, that’s every other day), but you’ll soon be reaping the rewards for your restraint.
-What you’d save in 6 months is enough to get you to Bali and cover your accommodation for 2 nights, if you plan strategically.
+The coffee at work might be below average, but it will be worth sacrificing your double shot, oat-milk latte for when you’ve saved over $5,000 in just a couple of months.
+Buy a thermos and bring in your brew, or save buying one for days that you really need a caffeine boost (we admit, that’s every other day), but you’ll soon be reaping the rewards for your restraint.
+What you’d save in six months is enough to get you to Bali and cover your accommodation for two nights, if you plan strategically.

 Money saved in six months: $5,040 (average spend per day, $35)

 Compared to the likes of London, taxi fares in Hong Kong are comically (and conveniently) low.
 Stumbling into a taxi after a heavy night in Wan Chai is the sensible decision, but do we really need to flag a cab back from the office when the MTR is just a few minutes away?
 It’s estimated that we spend approximately $150 on this convenience a week, but by taking the “ding ding” more and racking up those steps on our Fitbit, we’ve saved $3,600 in six months to spend on a girls getaway to Phuket, with a little extra to splurge on a new bikini.

 Money saved in six months: $3,600 (average spend per week, $150)